etienne-verraest/safetynet-alerts/README.md

 To load the premade schema of the database, please go to the main/resources folder.

 ## Postman collections
-Postman collections are in the root of the project for a fast and easy setup of the differents api endpoints.
+Postman collections are in the resources directory of the project for a fast and easy setup of the differents api endpoints.